-- Seniors First BC (formerly BC Centre for Elder & Advocacy Support) (604.437.1940) provides public legal education and advocacy assistance to seniors and their intermediaries through its legal advocacy program and provides legal representation through the Elder Law Clinic. - BC Civil Liberties Association (BCCLA) (604.687.2919, Toll-free: 866.731.7507, Email info@bccla.org) provides assistance to members of general public in specific cases concerning civil liberties and human rights (Complaints against Police officers and Infringements on the right to freedom of expression). - Disability Alliance BC provides advocacy services for people with disabilities and publishes legal information materials on disability issues. - Family justice counselors can provide information about the law and the court process and help people work on agreements.
-They work at Family Justice Centres across the province.
+- Seniors First BC is a charitable, non-profit society that provides information, legal advocacy, support, and referrals to older adults across BC who are dealing with issues affecting their well-being, as well as those who care for them.
+Leave a message online or call 604.437.1940 or Toll-Free at 1-866-437-1940 weekdays 8 am to 8 pm and weekends 10 am to 5:30 pm, excluding statutory holidays.
+Language interpretation is available. - BC Civil Liberties Association (BCCLA) (604.687.2919, Toll-free: 866.731.7507, Email info@bccla.org) not able to provide assistance to members of the general public, except on the following issues: - > Complaints against police officers - Infringements on the right to freedom of expression - Disability Alliance BC support people with all disabilities to live with dignity, independence and as equal and full participants in the community through direct services, community partnerships, advocacy, research and publications. - Family justice counselors (FJCs) work in Family Justice Centres and Justice Access Centres provide free services to people going through separation and divorce throughout BC.
+FJCs are specially trained to help families resolve their issues about guardianship, parenting arrangements, contact with a child and support.
 To find the location nearest you, see Clicklaw's directory.
-Or call Service BC and ask the operator to transfer you to the nearest centre. - MOSAIC Legal Advocacy Program (604.254.9626, Email: legaladvocacy@mosaicbc.org) provides free information, summary advice, referral, and legal representation to low-income immigrants and refugees.
-They help newcomers navigate the Canadian legal system, ensuring that they are informed of their legal rights and responsibilities. - Rise Women's Legal Centre (General inquiries 604.451.7447, Client intake line 236.317.9000) is a pro bono community legal clinic and teaching facility serving women and gender diverse people all over BC.
+Or contact Service BC at 604 660-2421 or 1 800 663-7867 toll free between 7:30 am and 5:00 pm, Monday to Friday and ask the operator to transfer you to the nearest centre. - MOSAIC Legal Advocacy Program (Email lap@mosaicbc.org or call 236.479.7153) provides legal info, advice, referrals, legal support, and representation to low-income immigrants and refugees.
+They help newcomers navigate the Canadian legal system, ensuring that they know their legal rights and responsibilities.
+In-person services are available.
+No drop-ins.
+Emailing them is preferred as they are often working remotely. - Rise Women's Legal Centre (General inquiries 604.451.7447, Client intake line 236.317.9000) is a pro bono community legal clinic and teaching facility serving women and gender diverse people all over BC.
 They provide unbundled legal services (primarily in family law) for clients otherwise unable to access legal help.
 Clients include people who are economically disadvantaged, members of marginalized groups, and people seeking protection from family violence.
 They also provide legal support to advocates, transition house workers, settlement, and community workers across the province.